 While you do not have to use all organic ingredients in this easy recipe, I believe organic is the best in flavor and nutrition.
 Here is what you will need:

 - Boneless Chuck Roast: use a 3-5 lb chuck roast with rich marbling.

-- Fat: Coconut oil, or lard are my top options for searing a chuck roast.
-Avoid useing oils with a low smoke point, such as olive oil.
+- Fat: Coconut oil or lard are my top options for searing a chuck roast.
+Avoid using oils with a low smoke point, such as olive oil.

-- Organic Cream of Mushroom: this delicious add in makes a wonderful creamy gravy for this tender dutch oven pot roast.
+- Organic Cream of Mushroom: this delicious add-in makes a wonderful creamy gravy for this tender dutch oven pot roast.

 - Dried Chopped Onion